top of page

 Alternatively, GND is happy to provide clients with website addresses so they can search and choose their own, subject to them fitting the technical requirements for image size, resolution etc. There are literally millions of them out there – finding the right ones is the trick!

-Where a photographic budget exists, GND can recommend and/or arrange professional photographers, brief them on what is required, and be available for photo shoots to help direct the photographer in getting the required result.
+Where a photographic budget exists, and the nature of the project, GND can possibly recommend or source professional photographers, brief them on what is required, and be available for photo shoots to help direct the photographer in getting the required result.

 copywriting